-We also implement other more complex decision making methods of Decision Trees, Random Forests, Bagging, Support Vector Regression, Partial Least Squares, Neural Networks and finally Extreme Gradient Boosting algorithm.
+Other more complex decision-making methods namely Decision Trees, Random Forests, Bagging, Support Vector Regression, Partial Least Squares, Neural Networks and finally Extreme Gradient Boosting algorithm have also been implemented.

-The major challenges faced with all the methods was the number of predictors to be handled each time.
+The number of predictors to be handled for each iteration proved out to be a major hurdle.
 This led to substantial run time for the algorithms to run on the data set.
-Furthermore, the results obtained by utilizing 80 predictors couldn’t help in identifying a possible dependence of the response variable on some critical material properties.
-Documenting the interpretability of the obtained results were also challenge.
+Furthermore, the results obtained by utilizing 80 predictors did not proved out to be helpful in identifying a possible dependence of the response variable on some critical material properties.
+Documenting the interpretability of the obtained results was an additional hurdle.

 Key results and Highlights: The following key results can be highlighted from all our implemented models.